patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 # delete all local docker images via Docker UI
 ```

 Since the pipelines might be needed to be run in different environment not just on local machine, it's essential to make sure that your code can be packaged and run in anywhere or be able to orchestrated by different tools such as *Kubernetes* for further scaling up.
-Developing and testing your code to perform ETL/ELT processes in a **Docker** container is essential.
+So, developing and testing your code to perform ETL/ELT processes in a **Docker** container is essential.
 And with **Docker Compose**, it make it more convenience to orchestrate multiple containers, in which most of time are built by different images, with a lightweight approach.

 Usually, we don't use docker compose in production, but it is lightweight and easy enough to allow you to run and test your code on local machine.
 However, packaging your code as a docker images is still the way to go for production scale pipeline, specifically for *Kubernetes* as an example.

-***Warnings: For this Repo.
-Don't deploy your images created from docker-compose to public***

 ### 1.1 Setting up Overall Services (containers)